mamoniem/Imagedrop/README.md

 # Imagedrop
-Imagedrop started as experimental test project to write a fast console application that can take a TGA image and scale it up or down while keeping the best out of it.
+Imagedrop started as experimental test project to write a fast console application that can take a TGA image and scale down by half.
 Later been decided to be improved and converted into an entire full library that can be used as console application, or simply added to any project.
+With the ability to scale several image formats, up or down while keeping the best out of it, and even store the new result as totally different format.

 **The current features are:**